 I’m often in awe of blatant government stupidity in this country, and the connivance of an increasingly supine and politicised public service, but endorsement of mining under a city water supply has to be a world-leading act of environmental vandalism and (criminal?) negligence by government officials, elected or otherwise.

-NSW Deputy Premier, Pork Barrel-aro (jocularly so named by the Premier) has attacked the IPC decision, as it will cost thousand of jobs, blah, etc. and will seek legal advice about the government overturning the IPC decision.
+NSW Deputy Premier Pork Barrel-aro (jocularly so named by the Premier) has attacked the IPC decision, as it will cost thousands of jobs, blah, etc. and is seeking legal advice for the government to overturn the IPC decision.
 The so-called State Opposition is also in favour of the mine expansion, so activists and IPCers are holding the thin green line.

-Meanwhile Sydneysiders, apparently in ‘mental lockdown’, are more attuned to their latest Netflix binge or Facebook feed, than the threat to their very own water supply – they should be up in arms!
-I’m alright Jack, as my water supply out in the bush, comes off the roof.
+Meanwhile Sydneysiders, apparently in ‘mental lockdown’, are blithely more attuned to their latest Netflix binge or Facebook feed than the threat to their own water supply.